manuelahoyos/Employee_Database/README.md

 ## Overview:

-A company's employee data was analyzed by creating a SQL database and using SQL queries and CRUD functions.
+A company's employee data were analyzed by creating a SQL database and using SQL queries and CRUD functions.

 ## Data: